 Monthly interests and repayments can be automatically re-invested in new loans by utilizing our Loan Allocator to earn easy compound interest.
 Monthly repayments enable the compound interest to accumulate quickly.
 The original capital will not only generate interests and profits, but also the received interest itself will start to produce extra interest.
 For example, by investing 200€ every month in loans at 10% annual return, capital will increase to over 40 000€ in 10 years, although monthly savings have been only 24 000€.

 Investor must consider that all investment activities include always a risk of partial or total loss of capital.
 Investing in consumer and business loans do not make an exception.
-Investment fefrisk is a variation of the received returns compared to the expected return.
-The key risks of investing through our marketplace is the payment default of a borrower (credit risk), received return differing from the expected return (interest rate risk), risk related to the time which is needed to sell a loan on the secondary market (liquidity risk) and the foreign exchange risk and that Fellow Finance stops providing the service (market risk).
+Investment risk is a variation of the received returns compared to the expected return.
+The key risks of investing through our marketplace is the payment default of a borrower (credit risk), received return differing from the expected return (interest rate risk), risk related to the time which is needed to sell a loan on the secondary market (liquidity risk), the foreign exchange risk and that Fellow Finance stops providing the service (market risk).
 You read more specific explanations below.

 One of the best ways to reduce credit risk is to diversify capital in numerous loans.
 A good rule of thumb is to acquire a loan portfolio containing at least 100 loans.
 This means that 1% of the total investment capital should be invested in one loan application within one loan market.
 Diversification does not decrease the expected return but reduces volatility.